kfarrelly/final2/avoiding_common_attacks.md

  - Open Zeppelin due to how secure its known to be.
  - Pre and post variant modifiers for later in the design when  the generator has more functionality.

  Adding a mint() function to the ERC721 from zeppelin for the owner of the contract which wasn't included.
 This was done via only calling the standard `_mint()` that is only internal.
-That way I didn't need to trust my own code to mint a new token, but instead rely on the trusted zeppelin code.
+That way I didn't need to trust my own code to mint a new token, but instead rely only on the trusted zeppelin code.